 So now you can use these small bags similar to barbell plates.
 Just put them inside the sandbag and lace it.
 Here we go.
 Now you have an adjustable sandbag, which can be used effectively as a supplement to your current training implements or amazing standalone tool.

 1. You can use any filler you want.
 You can try rice or cement.
 But sand still remains the safest while the heaviest.
 You can drop a sandbag on your feet and remain uninjured.

-2. If you live in country where it snows in winter, you might want to get a little bit more sand than you need during the warm period.
-I live in such climate.
-And I went to the beach to get some sand from under the snow while it was -10C.
-Such activity is definitely rough, but not for everyone.
+2. If you live in country where it snows in the winter, you might want to get a little bit more sand than you need during the warm period.
+I live in such climate, and I once went to the beach to get some sand from under the snow while it was -10C.
+Such activity is definitely rough, and definitely not for everyone.

-3. If you’re going to make adjustable sandbag, try to make small bags in pairs.
+3. If you’re going to make an adjustable sandbag, try to make small bags in pairs.
 For example, 2.5, 2.5, 5, 5, 10, 10 etc. You’ll need this when you progress to advanced two-handed sandbag exercises such as double sandbag deadlift.
-You need to weigh small bags precisely and accurately also.
+You’ll also need to weigh small bags precisely and accurately.